StarpTech/k-andy/README.md

 ## Usage

 Run the following command to create a cluster.
-The process usually takes ~1min.
+The process usually takes < 1 min 🚀.

 ```sh
 terraform init